University of Rochester

 Any student who inappropriately expends or uses a building fire extinguisher will face strict disciplinary measures and possible criminal prosecution.

-Students who find vandalized or defective fire detection, alarm or suppression equipment should notify residential life staff or the campus Security department immediately.
+Students who find vandalized or defective fire detection, alarm or suppression equipment should notify residential life staff or the Public Safety Department immediately.

-Students with information or knowledge about persons who are misusing or vandalizing fire safety equipment or causing a fire to be set should notify residential life staff or the campus Security department immediately.
+Students with information or knowledge about persons who are misusing or vandalizing fire safety equipment or causing a fire to be set should notify residential life staff or the Public Safety Department immediately.

 Students should not engage in inappropriate activity or “horseplay” that may cause fire safety equipment to be accidentally damaged, particularly in buildings with automatic sprinkler protection.

 Student residents should not attempt to use a fire extinguisher to put out a fire unless the fire is small and they have received specific training in the use of the fire extinguisher within the last year.
-Students should never attempt to extinguish a fire with a fire extinguisher until after the fire alarm has been activated and student residents are evacuating the building.
+Students should never attempt to extinguish a fire with a fire extinguisher until after the fire alarm has been activated after all RACE steps have been taken and student residents are evacuating the building.

 Students should only use a fire extinguisher to put out a fire if the following are true: